 • Average cost of living: $3,000 to $4,000 in Dublin

-The cost of living in Dublin is relatively high, with a monthly budget ranging from $3,000 to $4,000.
-However, a one-bedroom apartment in Dublin averages around $2,750, compared to $4,189.81 in New York.
-Another plus for Ireland is its US-Ireland tax treaty, which helps prevent double taxation.
+The cost of living in Dublin is relatively high, with monthly expenses ranging from $3,000 to $4,000, and a one-bedroom apartment costs around $2,750.
+Additionally, the US-Ireland tax treaty helps prevent double taxation.

 10. France